Tonyibra/WeatherLy/README.md

 ## TO GET STARTED

 1-Users should Generate their API KEY from "https://home.openweathermap.org/api_keys"
-2-Enter you API_KEY in next.config.js under env
+2-Enter you API_KEY in next.config.js under env or create a .env.local file and enter your apikey as API_KEY =@apiKey
 3-Enjoy

 ## Material Used